Welcome to the Office of the Alumni Chair in Humanities

 Ellen L. Fleischmann

-"Found in Translation: Identity, Authenticity and Power in Representing “Other” Women"
+- March 19, 2013: Dr. Ellen Fleischmann, "Found in Translation: Identity, Authenticity and Power in Representing 'Other' Women"

-The Alumni Chair in the Humanities offers a variety of resources for faculty.
+The Alumni Chair in Humanities offers the following resources for faculty.

 Audio & Video Resources